tomvita/Breeze-Beta/docs/advance_cheat_making_tutorial.md

 For a detailed explanation of all the options and parameters in the Jump Back Menu, please refer to the [**Jump Back Menu**](menu.md#jump-back-menu) section in the menu documentation.

-### Step 3: Evaluate and Eliminate Unreliable Pointer Chains
+### Step 3: Evaluate and Choose a bookmark with reliable Pointer Chains

-After running the `next depth` search, the bookmarks generated in the [**Bookmark Menu**](menu.md#bookmark-menu) represent potential reliable pointer chains.
-When viewing these bookmarks, Breeze constantly evaluates *only the visible* pointer chains, attempting to resolve them, read the resulting memory address, and display its current value.
+After running the `next depth` search, the bookmarks generated in the [**Bookmark Menu**](menu.md#bookmark-menu) represent potential pointer chains.
+When viewing the bookmarks in the Bookmark Menu, Breeze constantly evaluates *only the visible* pointer chains, attempting to resolve them, read the resulting memory address, and display its current value.
 This real-time feedback helps you identify which visible bookmarks are still valid.

 To refine your bookmark list and eliminate bookmarks with unreliable pointer chains, the following methods operate on *all* bookmarks within the currently loaded bookmark file: